nerdykitten-cto/PyMousePosTransmitter/README.md

 # PyMousePosTransmitter
 This Repository that has two forms of the program.
-One in which it is powered by the Python Module OSC, and the other which is powered by the Python Module Socket.
+One in which it is powered by the Python Module OSC, and the other (coming soon) which is powered by the Python Module Socket.